quicwg/ops-drafts/draft-ietf-quic-manageability.md

-can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one endpoint address (IP address and port) with the known flow.
+can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one

 However, since the connection ID may change multiple times during the lifetime of a flow, and the negotiation of connection ID changes is encrypted, packets